Principal facing prison after investigating student sexting expected to testify at Friday hearing

 The high school principal at the center of a controversial child pornography case is expected to testify in a Morgan County district court for the first time Friday on how his investigation into a tip about student sexting has left him facing 12 years in prison.

 Bradley Bass, 32, was charged over the summer with multiple counts of sexual exploitation of a child.
-If convicted, he would be required to register as a sex offender — a penalty that would stop him from continuing his career at the Eastern Colorado high school he attended and keep him from his young children.
+If convicted, he would be required to register as a sex offender — a penalty that would stop him from continuing his career at the eastern Colorado high school he attended and keep him from his young children.

 The unusual case has divided the 5,300-person community of Brush, and has been cited as a rare example of how decades-old child pornography laws can ensnare administrators unaware that possessing explicit images of children is sexual exploitation under the law, no matter the person’s intent.